 Contact the Club Leader of the club you are interested in joining to let them know you are signing up.
-They will be collecting the 4-H program fees and can also give you more information about the club and the types of projects they offer.
+They can give you more information about the club and the types of projects they offer.
 You can find a club by viewing club map and listings.

 Choose a Project(s)

 Your Club Leader can help you choose a 4-H project and activity that interests you and your family.
 You may choose multiple projects and activities during the 4-H year.